One of the many wonderful aspects of life in Barcelona is the public transport network.

 You need to know that you can use the T-10 to switch between various modes of transport on your route for up to 1 hour and 15 minutes and it counts as a single journey/ride.

-For example, you could take a barrio bus (local public mini-bus) to connect with a regular bus to connect with the metro to then connect with the tram which connects with a local train which connects with a funicular — if you do all that in one hour and fifteen minutes from the start of your journey it only debits your ticket by one journey.
+For example, you could take a barrio bus (local public mini-bus) to connect with a regular bus to connect with the metro to then connect with a tram, i.e bus—metro—tram.
+If you do all that in one hour and fifteen minutes from the start of your journey it only debits your ticket by one journey.
 However, note that once you leave the metro system you will have to use another journey when re-entering the metro.

 IMPORTANT: Keep your ticket flat.
 If the ticket gets bent or torn then it will likely not work.
 You can take your damaged ticket to a TMB Customer Services office (in Diagonal, La Sagrera and Universitat metro stations) and they will issue you with another ticket.
 You could also ask at an office in a metro station — if you’re patient and polite the staff can, though they are not obliged to, issue you with a new ticket with the correct number of journeys.